-Approved distributors act as a builder’s advocate in dealing with our Eligibility Risk Manager, Corporate Scorecard.
-The distributor will ensure that complete and accurate information is submitted on your behalf so that the Eligibility Risk Manager can make a fully informed decision when undertaking its risk assessment.
+Approved broker distributors act as a builder’s advocate to ensure that they submit complete and accurate information on your behalf.
+This enables icare HBCF to make a fully informed decision when undertaking its risk assessment.

 Applying for a Certificate of Insurance through a broker distributor

-Where eligibility for insurance with icare HBCF has approved and issued the Certificate of Eligibility, the distributor can then process applications for Certificates of Insurance for individual projects on your behalf.
+Once icare HBCF has approved and issued the Certificate of Eligibility, the distributor can process Certificate of Insurance applications for individual projects on your behalf.

-You must obtain a certificate for each project that you undertake before it begins, and before you receive any payment (including a deposit) under the building contract.
+You must obtain a Certificate of Insurance for each project that you undertake before it begins, and before you receive any payment (including a deposit) under the building contract.

-You just need to submit your project application to your broker, who will issue you a Certificate of Insurance on behalf of HBCF (assuming all requirements are met).
+You need to submit your project application to your broker, who will issue you a Certificate of Insurance on behalf of icare HBCF (assuming all requirements are met).

 Eligible builders and contractors can also make an application online through our Builder Self-service Portal.

-Your role as an HBCF approved broker distributor
+Your role as an icare HBCF approved broker distributor